Clinical Trial DRUG CTKI258AUS26

 - A Phase 1b/2, Open-label Study to Evaluate the Safety and Tolerability of MEDI6469 in Combination with Immune Therapeutic Agents or Therapeutic Monoclonal Antibodies in Subjects with Selected Advanced Solid Tumors or Aggressive B-cell Lymphomas

-- A Phase 1 Study of MEDI6383 (an OX40 Agonist) in Adult Subjects with Select Advanced Solid Tumors
+- A Phase 1 Multicenter, Open-label, Dose-escalation and Dose-expansion Study to Evaluate the Safety, Tolerability, Pharmacokinetics, Immunogenicity, and Antitumor Activity of MEDI6383 Alone and in Combination with MEDI4736 in Adult Subjects with Select Advanced Solid Tumors (Amendment 2 title)

 Clinical trial availability changes frequently.
 Please check this site often for updates or call 312.695.1102 for personal assistance.